online blog interview with Aspire Magazine - https://aspiremetro.com/nathaniel-galka/

 Nathaniel's works are even constructed with many historical practices.
 To start, he prepares his surfaces with a marble plaster "gesso".
 It is applied to his wood panels or on linen jute wrapped panel by using a trowel.
 He paints in oil (sometimes spray enamel) and the use of shellac india ink with a dipped pen like calligraphy to reference the woodblock printing.
 The final painting is then varnished with two coats of dammer varnish and three coats of hand polished bleached wax to finish the surface.
 Nathaniel's desire in the final paintings is to feel as if they are a historical fragment and have a storied place through time.

-As far as why he paints his subject matter of nature... that is very simple; he is trying to explain in paint that we as a world society, need to understand what we are doing to ourselves.
+As far as why he paints his subject matter of nature... that is very simple; he is trying to explain in paint what we as a world society, are needing to understand what we are doing to ourselves and our planet.
 We are directly changing billions of years of evolution in a matter of moments simply for “beauty”.
-Nathaniel is pointing out that we are not planting what is indigenous to our own habitats, simply for ones own pleasure with zero consequences to how it destructs the the inherent ecosystem.
+Nathaniel is pointing out that we are not planting what is indigenous to our own habitats, simply for ones own pleasure with zero consequences to how it destructs the inherent ecosystem.
 Everything in nature has balanced itself naturally until we intervened with “self vanity”.
 In his paintings, he is showing the universal need to learn the importance of planting/replanting for the embetterment and conservation of this Earth starting in our "own backyard".
 With out conservational practices of reclaiming indigenous plants, we will be shifting the paradigm and balance that this planet has created on its own without the need of us.

 Nathaniel's works have been placed in museums, corporate and private collections around the world.
 He currently lives and paints in Westchester Co.
 New York.

-Education: 2001: mea, Northwestern University, Evanston, Illinois.
+Education: 2001: mfa, Northwestern University, Evanston, Illinois.
 Full Scholarship and Fellowship 1998: bfa, Columbus College of Art and Design, Columbus, Ohio.
 Top Scholarship / 1993: Marie Walsh Summer Art Program recipient.

-Teaching: Northwestern University, Evanston IL - Drawing, Photography 1 & 2, Conceptual and Theoretical Practice (TA) / Oak Ridge Art Center, Oak Ridge TN - Watercolor, Still Life Drawing, Mixed Medium, Painting-Beginner through Advanced, Figure Drawing-Beginner through Advanced, Landscape Painting / rustics Garden Club, Bedford NY - Digital and Smart Phone Photography / Bedford Garden Club, Bedford NY-- Digital and Smart Phone Photogrpahy New York Botanical Society, NYC / Silvermine Art Center, Silvermine (New Canaan), CT - Master Class Workshop/Invited Artist
+Teaching: Northwestern University, Evanston IL - Drawing, Photography 1 & 2, Conceptual and Theoretical Practice (TA) / Oak Ridge Art Center, Oak Ridge TN - Watercolor, Still Life Drawing, Mixed Medium, Painting-Beginner through Advanced, Figure Drawing-Beginner through Advanced, Landscape Painting / rustics Garden Club, Bedford NY - Digital and Smart Phone Photography / Bedford Garden Club, Bedford NY-- Digital and Smart Phone photography New York Botanical Society, nye / Silvermine Art Center, Silvermine (New Canaan), CT - Master Class Workshop/Invited Artist and painting

-Corporate collections: Greater Columbus Convention Center, Columbus, OH / Hilton Hotel Downtown, Columbus, OH / The Pentagon Building, Washington D.C. / Hope Center, Nashville, TN /Tennessee State Capital Building, Nashville, TN / Pilot Oil, Knoxville, TN / Oak Ridge Art Center, Oak Ridge, TN - Contemporary Collection / uncap, Nashville, NC / horizons Organization, Chicago, IL / DeAngelis Ltd, Glen Head, NY
+public collections: Greater Columbus Convention Center, Columbus, OH / Hilton Hotel Downtown, Columbus, OH / The Pentagon Building, Washington D.C. / Hope Center, Nashville, TN / Tennessee State Capital Building, Nashville, TN / Pilot Oil, Knoxville, TN / Oak Ridge Art Center, Oak Ridge, TN - Contemporary Collection / uncap, Nashville, NC / horizons Organization, Chicago, IL / DeAngelis Ltd, Glen Head, NY

 Affiliations: Silvermine Art Center Guild member and faculty / Katonah Art Museum Artist member